 HOW DO I CHOOSE A WHITE PAINT COLOR?

-Before we talk about the best interior white paint colors, let’s discuss how to even begin choosing white paint for your home.
+Before we talk about the best interior white paint colors, let’s discuss how to even begin choosing the best white paint color for your home.

 WHITE PAINT QUICK TIPS

-I prefer to keep all the white paint consistent in my house (trim, ceiling, doors, cabinets, etc.).
-I feel like it gives it a cleaner look and I don’t have to worry about any of my whites clashing.
+I think sticking to one white color in your home gives your home a cleaner look and you don’t have to worry about any of your whites clashing.

-Do keep in mind that white paint (or any paint color for that matter) may look very different in your home than it does in an edited photo on your phone, computer or in a magazine.
+White paint colors (or any paint color for that matter) can look VERY different in your home than they do in an edited photo in a magazine or on a screen.

-Once you narrow down your white paint colors via the peel and stick samples, create a large sample of your top two (or three) color choices on your wall or use this trick to create a large paint sample.
+Once you narrow down your white paint colors via the peel-and-stick paint samples, create a large sample of your top two (or three) color choices on your wall, or you can use this trick to create a large paint sample.

-Once you have your larger samples, look at the white paint colors in various lighting (morning, day, night, artificial) and in different rooms to determine which white you like the best.
+Once you have your larger samples, look at the white paint colors in various lighting (morning, afternoon, night, and artificial) and in different rooms to determine which white you like the best.

 BENJAMIN MOORE ‘WHITE DOVE’ OC-17

-I LOVE Benjamin Moore ‘White Dove’ and I am NOT an ‘off-white person’.
-I don’t consider this a true off-white; it’s more of a white with a soft yellow tint at times.
+I’m not an ‘off-white person’ AT ALL, but I do love ‘White Dove’ and I don’t consider it to be a true off-white; it’s more of a white with a soft yellow hue at times.

 BENJAMIN MOORE ‘SIMPLY WHITE’ OC-117